kishan254/This_is_my_ecommerce/README.md

 In order to run this application, you will need to install the following

-- npm install jest
+- npm install
-- npm instal inquirer

 ## Usage

 In order to use this app, you will need to understand the following;

+- MySQL
-- HTML
+- Express
 - Node
 - Javascript